By David Betke

-Creating a well-designed trade show marketing plan can significantly impact your return on investment, potentially increasing it from 1% to 300%.
+Creating a well-designed trade show marketing plan can significantly impact your return on investment, potentially increasing it by 10X.
 This can result in efficient use of time, money, and resources.
 Here are the critical elements of a successful trade show marketing plan:

 Define what you want to achieve from the trade show.
 Be specific with your goal.
 For example, are you aiming for qualified leads?
 If so, do some research.
 Know your average sale amount, cost per lead, and closing and customer retention rates.
 If you are trying to recruit employees, begin with cost per lead, closing rates, etc. Having key benchmarks to measure against ensures you can make informed decisions on which shows will deliver your best ROI.

 Identify the types of attendees who are most likely to be interested in your products or services.
 This will help you tailor your messaging and marketing efforts to the right people, existing customers and potential clients.
 Perhaps there is more than one segment.
 Can you define them?
 Do you have resources aimed at each?
 Some events are great for sales and recruitment, but if you have a one size fits all marketing strategy, you may fall short with prospective customers and employees.

 Ask yourself, "Will the event attract a high percentage of your ideal audience?
 If they won't be there, should you?
 If all that is wondering on the trade show floor are freebie seekers looking for the next shiny giveaway but who have no interest in your products and services, should you waste the money because your competition is?

 When you understand what they want to achieve, you can stand out by aligning your experience with their event goals.
 Consider where they are in the marketing funnel, awareness, consideration or conversion and gear your marketing materials accordingly.